m3dwards/longmynd.org/content/webcams.md

       to show.
 It’s of use to mid Wales pilots and also  to show the progression of weather fronts.
 It is located down near the Heart of Wales railway line by the Cynghordy viaduct which is north east of Llandovery.
-The carbon community is a scientific reasearch led group aiming to identify the most efficient means of retaining carbon for the benefot of the environment, a good opportunity for anyone interested to volunteer and get out in the countryside when not flying.
+The carbon community is a scientific research led group aiming to identify the most efficient means of retaining carbon for the benefit of the environment, a good opportunity for anyone interested to volunteer and get out in the countryside when not flying.
 Their idealogy is “A new reforestation approach, rooted in science, to increase carbon sequestration in trees & soil.”